emmannweb/Nextjs-blog-with-mongodb-MUI/README.md

 # Next.Js Blog with MongoDB - MUI for beginners
 This project is a simple fullstack blog with User dashboard aims to teach all the basics to build a fullstack App.
+Download the project and install NPM packages (npm i), create a .env file in the Root folder and add your MONGO_URL and AUTH_SECRET and run 'npm run dev'.

 ![My Image](public/images/home.png)